Anthropic

 “I think open source also gives you superpowers and things that you couldn't do without it.
 I know that for us, like I said, we are the kind of random French founders, and if it wasn't for the community, for the contributors, for the people helping us on the open source, people sharing their models, we wouldn't be where we are today.”

 Hugging Face’s relationship with its commercial partners is less direct than its competitors, including Anthropic.
-Nonetheless, it has raised $395.2 million, with its $235 million Series D in August 2023.
+Nonetheless, it has raised $395.2 million as of October 2025, with its $235 million Series D in August 2023.
 This put the company at a valuation of $4.5 billion, which was double its valuation during its previous round in May 2023 and more than 100x its reported ARR.
 As a platform spreading large foundation models to the public (albeit models 1-2 generations behind state-of-the-art models such as those being developed by Anthropic and OpenAI), Hugging Face represents a significant player in the AI landscape.
 In 2022, Hugging Face, with the help of over 1K researchers, released BLOOM, which the company claims is “the world’s largest open multilingual language model.”

 Other Research Organizations